 Review and monitoring of customers’ tax affairs

-If there are particular tax risks in a customer’s business or if a business is anticipating difficulties in satisfying its tax obligations lenders should take steps to mitigate that risk.
+If particular tax risks are identified in a customer’s business, or if a business is anticipating difficulties in satisfying its tax obligations, then steps may need to be considered to mitigate that risk.

-Where tax risks are identified lenders should consider any actions that could reduce their risk, such as regular briefing on status, holding additional reserves in lieu of tax or, if appropriate, obtaining tax insurance.
+Other actions that lenders may consider include regular briefings on tax status, holding additional reserves in lieu of tax or, if appropriate, the customer obtaining tax insurance.